Skip to content

 Medicaid provides free or affordable health insurance to qualifying low-income individuals.
 Benefits include doctor visits, prescriptions, hospitalization and substance abuse treatment.
 Some states expanded coverage to childless non-disabled adults under the Affordable Care Act.
 If ineligible, community health clinics are low-cost options for the uninsured.

-See also How Much Money Goes Into The Prison System?
+See also How Much Money Does the US Prison System Generate?

 Supplemental Security Income (SSI)